 Students will take the required foundational Master of Public Health courses, including Biostatistics, Epidemiology, Public Health Management and Policy, Environmental Health, Community Health Leadership, and Social and Behavioral Sciences in Public Health.
 In addition, students will be required to complete the Master of Public Health practicum and a master’s paper—each focused on American Indian Public Health.
 The 18-credit specialization curriculum is described below.

-PH 773: Cultural and Social Determinants in Indian Health
+- PH 773: Cultural and Social Determinants in Indian Health, 3 credits

-And choose 6 credits from the list of courses on the Program Electives page
+Choose 6 credits from the list of courses on the Program Electives page.

 American Indian Public Health Faculty